Abraham-Samuel470/Jarivs_Prototype/README.md

 # Jarivs_Prototype
-Jarvis is an AI personal assistant prototype that integrates voice control, text-to-speech, and natural language processing.
+Jarvis is an AI personal assistant prototype inspired by the movie and comics *Iron Man*.
+It enhances productivity through voice control, natural language processing, and text-to-speech capabilities.
+Jarvis can open desktop applications like Notepad and YouTube, perform Wikipedia searches, and provide the current day, date, and time.
+It also greets the user upon activation, offering an interactive and personalized experience.
+Designed to streamline routine tasks, Jarvis aims to be a practical tool for daily efficiency, much like its fictional counterpart in *Iron Man*.
 It can open desktop applications, fetch the data and perform Wikipedia and Google searches efficiently.